peterkaminski/obsidian-settings-manager/README.md

 In the current incarnation, it can:

-- list the vaults Obsidian knows about
+- List the vaults Obsidian knows about.
-- copy the settings, plugins, and snippets from one vault to all the other vaults
+- Copy the settings, plugins, and snippets from one vault to all the other vaults.
-- execute a command within each vault
+- Execute a command within each vault.
+- List or remove backup files from the `.obsidian` directory.

 Current notes and limitations:

-- First release, no significant testing yet.
+- Early release, no significant testing yet.
 - No options for specifying particular destination directories to copy to or to ignore.
 In future versions, there may be more options providing more fine-grained control.
 - No options for changing which files and directories are copied and which are ignored.
 In future versions, there may be more options providing more fine-grained control.
 - Mac only (although Windows and Linux wouldn't be too hard).